 Measuring accurately the time is quite critical in such type of applications.
-The timing function should provide enough precision and should be not subjected to timing adjustments from external sources (NTP, PTP, etc).
-Prefer monotonic reference clocks (e.g. clock_gettime(CLOCK_MONOTONIC, ...))
+The timing function should provide enough precision and should not be subject to timing adjustments from external sources (NTP, PTP, etc).
+Prefer monotonic reference clocks (e.g clock_gettime(CLOCK_MONOTONIC, ...))

 Remember that the goal of this tool, is to extract accurate results about the network.
-Filling the data buffers with random data, or allocate and de-allocate continuously memory can severely affect the precision of your measurements.
+Filling the data buffers with random data, or allocating and de-allocating memory continuously can severely affect the precision of your measurements.
 Fill only the necessary minimal information and use pre-allocated buffers.

 Another common issue that can destroy your measurements is the blocking nature of some network functions.
 You should identify these corner cases and deal with them.
-For example, you should not start measuring time before a blocking call, that you do not known for how much time will block.
+For example, you should not start measuring time before a blocking call, since you do not know for how long it will block.